 Looking for more growth marketing help?
 Primer delivers conversion-focused images, video ads and landing pages within 2 – 4 business days through our On-Demand platform for marketing creative.
 For brands looking to scale quickly, Primer also offers managed growth marketing services through our full-service agency.
 To learn more, book a complimentary growth consultation.

-As a fast-growing, direct-to-consumer (DTC) business, it can be hard to stand out among the competition.
+As a fast-growing, direct-to-consumer (DTC) business, it can be hard to create static and video ads for paid social that stand out among the competition.
 Especially if your brand is among the largest DTC category: apparel and accessories.

-How can you create ads that stand out in TikTok, Facebook and Instagram?
-We’ve compiled 10 scroll-stopping ads from top DTC fashion apparel and accessories brands and broken down the winning features so you can apply them to your campaigns today.
+We found 10 scroll-stopping ads from top DTC fashion apparel and accessories brands in the Facebook ad library and broken down the winning features so you can apply them to your campaigns today.

 1. AllBirds – Facebook Video A